Menu

 What proportion of volumes are low- and no-alcoholic?

-Low- and no-alcoholic products, defined as all products (water, soft-drinks and beers etc) with less than 3.5% ABV, account for approx. 29% of total brewed volumes.
+Low- and no-alcoholic products, defined as all products (water, soft-drinks and beers etc) with less than 3.5% ABV, account for approx. 29% of total volumes.

 What is premium beer, and what is the exposure?